flashbots/suave-specs/specs/rigil/README.md

 This set of specs proposes the Rigil Testnet, a continuation of the star system theme (Centauri, Andromeda, Helios) laid out in [The Future of MEV](https://writings.flashbots.net/mevm-suave-centauri-and-beyond); and the first in a series of SUAVE testnets based on stars in the [(Alpha) Centauri system](https://en.wikipedia.org/wiki/Alpha_Centauri): Rigil Kentaurus (Alpha Centauri A), Toliman (B) and Proxima Centauri (C).  the initial .

-The Rigil Testnet seeks to be an experimental sandbox for the SUAVE protocol, aiming to provide a foundation for building MEV applications in a decentralized and private manner.
+The Rigil Testnet seeks to be an experimental sandbox and foundation for building MEV applications in a decentralized and private manner.
 Applications built atop this platform gain access to encrypted orderflow and process it using confidential computation and data storage.
 This empowers stakeholders to articulate the intricate facets of the MEV supply chain pertinent to their order flow as smart contracts written in solidity.
-Catering to a diverse set of players, from developers and users to proposers, sequencers, and block builders, this testnet facilitates the design and governance of smart contracts on the SUAVE Chain, which define MEV application rules.
+Catering to a diverse set of players, from developers and users to proposers, sequencers, and block builders, this testnet facilitates the design and governance of smart contracts on the SUAVE Chain, which define these MEV application rules.
 Rigil's key features comprise fostering a market for mechanism designs, replicating the SGX user experience, and Proof-of-Authority consensus to allow for rapid prototyping.
 The network's architecture is composed of SUAVE Computors for confidential computation, the Confidential Data Store for secure and private storage, a blockchain to store MEV application rules and transparent dissemination of public data, and the MEVM, a modified EVM that exposes confidential execution and storage APIs to deevlopers.
 Rigil's core objective remains clear: to ensure sensitive data remains offchain unless intentionally programmed, and directing such data efficiently across all SUAVE computors, thus optimizing bundle and block construction throughout the network.

 ## Users